 Because group studies typically take measurements at only two or three points in time, they may miss variations in response that occur over time.
 And sometimes a particular patient might benefit from a treatment that is shown to be inferior in a randomized trial.
 Therefore, randomized group studies can be ambiguous for purposes of clinical decision-making for an individual patient.

-In the spirit of EBP, there is an increasing recognition among ...
+In the spirit of EBP, there is ...